MaxOhn/rosu-v2/README.md

 - `beatmapsets/search`: Search for beatmapsets; the same search as on the osu! website
 - `beatmapsets/lookup`: Find a beatmapset using a beatmap ID.
 - `comments`: Most recent comments and their replies up to two levels deep
+- `events`: Collection of events in order of creation time
 - `forums/topics/{topic_id}`: A forum topic and its posts
 - `matches`: List of currently open multiplayer lobbies
 - `matches/{match_id}`: More specific data about a specific multiplayer lobby including participating players and occured events